SystemsApproach/security/firewall.rst

 *Distributed DoS (DDoS)* attacks.

-Keeping in mind that DDoS traffic typically looks legitimate (there's just too much of it) the DDoS challenge is addressed by two general countermeasures.
-The first is to absorb potential attacks with even greater resources than the adversary is able to muster.
-For content, this is done using the same mechanism as is used to absorb flash crowds of legitimate traffic: a *Content Distribution Network (CDN).*
+Keeping in mind that DDoS traffic typically looks legitimate (there's just too much of it), the DDoS challenge is addressed by two general countermeasures.
+Note that the best we can hope for is to mitigate the impact of such attacks; there is no cure-all.
+This is easy to understand at an intuitive level: an appliance defending against DoS attacks is itself a kind of resource that can be DoS'ed.

-The idea is to replicate content (whether it's a movie or a critical piece of infrastructure metadata) across many widely-distributed servers.
+The first countermeasure is to absorb potential attacks with even greater resources than the adversary is able to muster.
+For web content, this is done using the same mechanism as is used to absorb flash crowds of legitimate traffic: a *Content Distribution Network (CDN).* The idea is to replicate content (whether it's a movie or a critical piece of infrastructure metadata) across many widely-distributed servers.
 As long as the aggregate capacity of these servers is greater than the aggregate capacity of the botnet, content remains available.
-This notion of *aggregate* capacity generalizes beyond servers responding to GET requests to a web server.
+This notion of *aggregate* capacity generalizes beyond web servers responding to GET requests.
 A network is itself a distributed collection of forwarding and transmission resources, engineered to distribute those resources in a way that avoids vulnerable bottlenecks.

 The second countermeasure is to filter malicious traffic as early (close to the source) as possible.
-This is similar to what an IDS would do, except the traffic typically looks legitimate (except in volume).
+This is similar to what an IPS would do, except the traffic often looks legitimate.
 If a DoS attack comes from a single source, then it is easy to "block" traffic from that source at an ingress to a network you control.
 This is why DoS attacks are typically distributed.
-Dropping (or rate limiting) attack packets at the boundary router (or firewall) for an enterprise is better than allowing those packets to flood the local network and reach a victim server, but the more widely distributed the periphery of your network, the earlier you can filter malicious packets.
+Dropping (or rate limiting) attack packets at the boundary router (or firewall) for an enterprise is better than allowing those packets to flood the local network and reach a victim server(s), but the more widely distributed the periphery of your network, the earlier you can filter malicious packets.
 And drawing on the first countermeasure, the more widely distributed your network resources are, the greater your aggregate filtering capacity.
 Global overlay networks, as provided by companies like Cloudflare and Fastly, offer a combination of content distribution and distributed packet filtering.
-These are commercial products, with many proprietary details, but the general principles outlined here explain the underlying strategy.
+These are commercial products, with many proprietary details, but the general principles outlined here explain their underlying strategy.